aamod96/Polymath-Journey/README.md

 25. [The Manga Guide to Relativity](https://drive.google.com/file/d/1g31SKorSlQHH11rAvwEkxZM4JWUr_7IP/view?usp=sharing)
 26. [The Manga Guide to Statistics](https://drive.google.com/file/d/1UU5RVcR6MZ-PJBEFyCO-B0_1-C_940fk/view?usp=sharing)
 27. [The Manga Guide to Universe](https://drive.google.com/file/d/1jdO_30EQLyJjmCdoWss_7IJqdYOFNoc5/view?usp=sharing)
+28. Six Easy Pieces by Richard Feynman
+29. Code by Charles Petzold
+30. Our Mathematical Universe by Max Tegmark
+31. Life 3.0 by Max Tegmark

 ### Undergraduate Courses (1 - 2 Years)
 These courses will be from MIT opencourseware and the level will be equivalent to an undergraduate degree.